rsaccon/slim3-persistencejs-blank/README.md

 Serverside sync (in Java / on appengine) for persistencejs - blank project
 ==========================================================================

-This is just a blank project, containing only all the necessary boilerplate stuff, for getting started easily ...
+This is a blank project, containing only all the necessary boilerplate stuff, for getting you started easily ...

 Requirements:
 -------------